Helm* Chart for Tutorial Server

 curl -X POST http://localhost:8000/increment

-The next step create the Helm Chart for the Tutorial Web UI.
+The next step creates the Helm chart for the Tutorial Web UI.